learnbyexample/Command-line-text-processing/perl_the_swiss_knife.md

 $ printf "$s" | perl -l -0040 -ne 'print if /a/' a sample

+$ # if the order is changed, ORS will be space, not newline
+$ printf "$s" | perl -0040 -l -ne 'print if /a/' a sample
 ```

 * `-0` option used without argument will use the ASCII NUL character as input record separator